Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 would probably never be released officially.
 The W Club membership ugrade doll Ollie Lawson,

-the filmproducer Howard Sands.
+became the filmproducer Howard Sands.

 On June 9 Business Wire was actually first to reveal two appreciated male characters that would become dolls

-by Integrity Toys.
+for the first time.
 Anthony Julian and Craig Phillips.

-Then we got another male doll, the cartoon bad guy himself, Eric Raymond, released for the first time ever
+Then we got another male doll, the cartoon bad guy himself, Eric Raymond, also released for the first time ever

 in doll form.